wso2/micro-integrator/examples/getting-started/README.md

    ```
 ## Deployment

-Here we have illustrated three types of deployments and you can choose prefer one for the rest of this example.
-Throughout this section, it will be assumed that you have created two C-apps for 'composite-service' and 'order-process-backend' which are reside in ```<mi-work-directory>/examples/getting-started/composite-service/composite-service-capp/target``` and ```<mi-work-directory>/examples/getting-started/order-process-be/order-processCompositeApplication/target``` folders.
+Here we have illustrated three types of deployments from which you can choose one for the rest of this example.
+Throughout this section, it will be assumed that you have created two C-apps for 'composite-service' and 'order-process-backend' which reside in ```<mi-work-directory>/examples/getting-started/composite-service/composite-service-capp/target``` and ```<mi-work-directory>/examples/getting-started/order-process-be/order-processCompositeApplication/target``` folders.

 ### Local Deployment

 Even though the Micro Integrator integrator is specifically designed to be container native, it is possible for you to deploy services and run the Micro Integrator locally.
-Since it does not support hot deployment of artifacts, it is required for you to start/restart the server after copying the artifacts into the correct location so that the services are available for use.
+Since it does not support hot-deployment of artifacts, it is required for you to start/restart the server after copying the artifacts into the correct location so that the services are available for use.

 You would be deploying the 2 services, 'order-process-backend' and the 'composite-service' in 2 different WSO2 Micro Integrator instances.
-Therefore, it is required have 2 separate distribution of MI.
+Therefore, it is required to have 2 separate distribution of MI.
 We will be referring to them as MI1 and MI2 in the following sections respectively.

 #### Deploying the backend locally